- About Us

 - A minimum of 3 billable credit hours is required at Georgia Tech the term of cross registration

 - The requested course(s) must not be available at Georgia Tech that semester

 - Clear of any holds at the time of application submission

 - Pre-registration during Phase I registration is required prior to application submission

 Application Deadlines for Georgia Tech Students Attending Other ARCHE Institutions

-Completed applications must be typed and submitted to the Registrar’s office.
+Completed applications must be submitted via Georgia Tech's ARCHE portal.
 Please keep in mind you must submit your application by Georgia Tech’s deadline, which may be before ARCHE deadlines.
 Deadlines are printed in the Academic Calendar.
 ARCHE deadlines for application submission are for the cross-registration coordinator to forward all approved cross-registration applications to the host institutions:

 - Fall 2021 Semester